legubiao/ros_whill_arc/README.md

-# ROS WHILL ARC
+# ROS2 WHILL ARC
-ros_whill_arc is a modified version of ros_whill for NUS ME5400 ARC project.
+This is a modified version of ros_whill for NUS ME5400 ARC project.
 The main differences comparing with the original version are:

 <ul>
   <li>Tested on ROS2 Foxy</li>